 New updates are annoying, but they exist for a reason.
 Every time your app asks you to update, it’s usually for one of two reasons: either there’s a new patch to cover a security flaw, or there’s a newer, better app available.
 Either way, taking a few minutes to update your app is a small price to pay for the big boost in privacy.

 While almost every fitness app today uses Wi-Fi to share data, not all of them do so on a secure server.
 Not using HTTPS is a rookie mistake, and ExpressVPN was surprised to see how many popular apps, like the Garmin Vivosmart, fail to use it.
 Make sure your app is using a secure server to transfer and record your data.
 If they aren’t, it may be time to find a new app.

-In the report above, experts were able to ‘trick’ some apps into generating false data.
-This could not only affect your personal health goals but also leave your information at the whim of third parties.
+In the report above, experts were able to trick some apps into generating false data.
+This could affect your personal health goals.
 When you look over at your data, make sure the information is accurate.
-If it’s not, chances are someone else may be tampering with it.
+If it’s not, someone may be tampering with it.

 Stay fit.
 Stay healthy.
 Stay private.

 It’s not that you should avoid using fitness apps—it’s that you should do so with caution.